Mark Cancian

 Background

-Mark Cancian is a senior adviser at the Center for Strategic and International Studies (CSIS) in Washington, specialising in US defence budgets, military readiness, and procurement.
-He previously served in the Office of Management and Budget as a defence analyst and as a colonel in the US Marine Corps Reserve.
-His estimates on weapons stockpile consumption and production timelines are cited by major news organisations when the Pentagon releases or withholds its own figures.
+Mark F. Cancian is a senior adviser at the Center for Strategic and International Studies (CSIS) in Washington DC, where he specialises in US defence budgets, military readiness, force structure, and procurement.
+He previously served as a defence analyst in the Office of Management and Budget (OMB) and retired as a colonel in the US Marine Corps Reserve.
+His estimates on weapons stockpile consumption, production timelines, and the gap between wartime burn rates and industrial base capacity are cited by major news organisations when the Pentagon withholds its own figures.
+He co-authored, with CSIS research associate Chris H. Park, the Defence 360 programme's munitions-burn-rate analysis series that became the reference point for Congressional and media coverage of the Iran war's impact on Pacific readiness.

-His analysis was again referenced in coverage of Hegseth's FY27 Posture Statement, which disclosed the war's $25 billion cost and a defence budget request 40% above FY26.
-Cancian's public role is to translate Pentagon procurement jargon into figures Congress and the public can assess; his estimates carry significant weight precisely because the DoD releases strategic stockpile data only selectively.
+Cancian's public role is to translate Pentagon procurement jargon into figures Congress and the public can assess.
+His estimates carry weight precisely because the DoD releases strategic stockpile data only selectively, and his OMB background means he reads the budget mechanics as well as the hardware counts.